rjfarmer/gfort2py/README.md

 Will return a python object

-Optional arguments that are not present should pass None.
+Optional arguments that are not present should be passed as a python ``None``.

 ### Arrays

-Arrays should be passed as a numpy array of the correct size and shape
+Arrays should be passed as a numpy array of the correct size and shape.

 Remember that fortran by default has 1-based array numbering while numpy is 0-based.

-If a procedure expects an unallocted array, then pass None as the argument, otherwise pass a array of the correct shape.
+If a procedure expects an unallocted array, then pass None as the argument, otherwise pass an array of the correct shape.

 ### Derived types